FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 when formulating MLRsearch requirements, they simplify the language used in discussion paragraphs and explanation chapters.

-### Current and Final Quantities

-{::comment}

-    TODO2: MK doesn't this content belong to "Quantities" section at the beginning of the doc?
-    VP: Probably yes, should be moved.

-{:/comment}

-Some quantites are defined in a way that allows them to be computed in the middle of the Search.
-Other quantities are specified in a way that allows them to be computed only after the Search ends.
-And some quantities are important only after the Search ended, but are computable also before the Search ends.

-The adjective **current** marks a quantity that is computable before the Search ends, but the computed value may change during the Search.
-When such value is relevant for the search result, the adjective **final** may be used to denote the value at the end of the Search.

-{::comment}

-    TODO2: MK **current** and **final** adjectives seem to relate to values of quantities, and not quantities themselves, or?

-{:/comment}

 ### Trial Classification

-{::comment}

-    TODO2: MK do we need this explanation below.
-Can't we just leave this section header and then list trial types as is?

-{:/comment}

 When one Trial Result instance is compared to one Search Goal instance, several relations can be named using short adjectives.

 As trial results do not affect each other, this **Trial Classification** does not change during the Search.

-{::comment}

-    TODO-P0: Is it obvious the adjectives can be combined?

-    TODO2: MK **current** and **final** adjectives seem to relate to values of quantities, and not quantities themselves, or?

-{:/comment}

 #### High-Loss Trial